CrowdHailer/CrowdHailer.github.io/_posts/2016-05-01-purify-your-programs-with-capability-objects.md

 ### Ok, but why?

 To show  off the advantages of pure and side effect free functionality we need a more sophisticated example.
-Let's start with a naieve implementation of a dispatcher.
+Let's start with a naieve implementation of a dispatcher. *Dispatchers are a key part of the [flux architecture](https://facebook.github.io/flux/docs/overview.html)*

 {% highlight js %}
 function Dispatcher(callbacks){